stefaneidelloth/workspace_module/README.md

 jupyter labextension install .
 ```

+If jupyter can not be found please make sure to include it in your system PATH variable.

-You run JupyterLab in watch mode to watch for changes in the extension's source and automatically rebuild.
+You can run JupyterLab in watch mode to watch for changes in the extension's source and automatically rebuild.

 ```bash
 # Run jupyterlab in watch mode